margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## An Aerial View ##
 At the moment of death and wanting to escape the weight of this physical existence, thought lifts up.
 Thought lifts up and flies freely up above with an inner sight lifts into the sky.
 Thought lifts up so that it feels like mentally flying above and seeing the whole city, all the mountains, all the clouds from up above.
 Everything can be seen from a birds-eye view.
 Everything moves down below.
 A beautiful scenery down below.
 Inner freedom, freedom from the entrapment of the physicality.
 Living fully inwardly in the sky like a bird mentally.

+Airplanes shooting in the sky
+White trails
+Sailing above it all

 <br>

 ## Trash ##